PSV vs Arsenal predictions: Champions League tips, odds and team news

 - 20 February 2007 – PSV 1-0 Arsenal – Champions League

-These two sides traded home wins in the Europa League last season, with Arsenal only winning one of the pats five meetings against PSV — having won two of the first three.
+These two sides traded home wins in the Europa League last season, but Arsenal battered PSV at the Emirates in the Champions League in September.